 Elif Lévesque is a founder and former CFO of Nomad Royalty Company Ltd., a company listed on the New York and TSX stock exchanges, from its inception in 2020 until its acquisition by Sandstorm Gold Ltd. in August 2022.
 Between June 2014 and February 2020, she was Chief Financial Officer and Vice President Finance of Osisko Gold Royalties Ltd. Prior to this, Ms. Lévesque was Vice President and Controller of Osisko Mining Corporation and contributed to the finance function at Osisko since 2008.
 Ms. Lévesque has over 20 years of experience with Canadian and U.S. listed companies, including 18 years with leading intermediate gold producers (Cambior Inc. 2002-2006 and lamgold Corporation 2006-2008).
-Ms. Lévesque is a member of the board of directors, chair of the Audit and Risk Committee and member of the Environment, Social and Governance Committee and of the Remuneration and Nomination Committee of G Mining Ventures Corp and sits on the board of Sandstorm Gold Ltd. She holds a bachelor's degree in economics and an MBA from Clark University (Massachusetts, USA) and has an ICD.D designation.
-She is a fundraiser for the Centre des Femmes de Montréal.
+Ms. Lévesque is a member of the board of directors, chair of the Audit and Risk Committee, member of the Environment, Social and Governance Committee and member of the Remuneration and Human Resources Committee of G Mining Ventures Corp.
+Furthermore, she sits on the board of Sandstorm Gold Ltd where she is a member of the Sustainability Committee.
+She holds a bachelor's degree in economics and an MBA from Clark University (Massachusetts, USA) and has an ICD.D designation.
 Ms. Lévesque was the winner in the category "Financial executive of a small or medium enterprise" in the 2018 Aces of Finance competition held by FEI Canada, Québec Section and was named as one of the "Top 100 global inspirational women in mining", 2018 edition of Women in Mining in the UK.